- Key Takeaways

 - Part 7.
 How to choose between mechanical and lithium batteries?

 - Part 8.
-FAQs on mechanical and lithium batteries
+FAQs on mechanical batteries

 Key Takeaways